Skills Over MCPs: Context-Efficient Agent Capabilities

 All without preloading implementation code into context.

-This pattern uses progressive disclosure to minimize context consumption:
+This pattern uses progressive disclosure to keep context consumption minimal:

 Comparison diagram showing MCP loading all tools upfront versus Skills loading only what's needed

-• MCP Growth: More tools = more context consumed
+• MCP growth: more tools means more context consumed

-• Skills Growth: Add 1,000 tools = zero additional default context
+• Skills growth: add 1,000 tools and you add zero default context

-Here's where this pattern shines.
+This is where the pattern shines.
 You can build skills for:

 • Research: Reddit search, YouTube data, news APIs